Adamur-Tribe/CreOwn/README.md

 ## Features

-- Decentralized Marketplace: Built on blockchain for enhanced transparency and security.
+- Decentralized Marketplace: Built on Lisk blockchain for enhanced transparency and security.

 - Pay-Per-Read Model: Writers earn based on engagement with their content.